Directors’ Report on Corporate Governance

 Communication with Shareholders

 The Company recognises the importance of communication with shareholders.
-Presentations are made to both existing and prospective institutional shareholders principally after the release of half-yearly and annual results.
-Interim Management Statements are issued in compliance with the EU Transparency (Directive 2004/109/EC Regulations 2007, as amended).
-The Group also issues trading updates in January and July.
+Meetings are held with existing and prospective institutional shareholders principally after the release of half-yearly

-It is planned to hold a presentation for analysts in London on 8 March 2016 following the announcement of the Final Results for 2015.
-The presentation by the Chief Executive Officer and the Chief Financial Officer will be broadcast live on www.graftonplc.com/webcast and can be viewed/downloaded at www.graftonplc.com.
+A presentation for analysts was held in London on 7 March 2017 following the announcement of the Final Results for 2016.
+The presentation by the Chief Executive Officer and the Chief Financial

-Any significant or noteworthy acquisitions are announced to the market and the Company’s website www.graftonplc.com provides the full text of all announcements including the half-yearly and annual results and investor presentations.
+Any significant or noteworthy acquisitions are announced to the market.
+The Company’s website www.graftonplc.com provides the full text of all announcements including the half-yearly and annual results and investor presentations.

 While the Chairman takes overall responsibility for ensuring that the views of our shareholders are communicated to the Board as a whole, contact with major shareholders is principally maintained by the Chief Executive and the Chief Financial Officer.
 The Chairman is available to meet with shareholders if they have concerns which have not been resolved through the normal channels of Chief Executive Officer or Chief Financial Officer or where such contacts are not appropriate.
 The Board receives reports on feedback from investors and also receives analysts’ reports on the Group.
 Non-Executive Directors are offered an opportunity to attend meetings with major shareholders.